What is DCA?

 The future in vitro and in vivo experiments had the same positive conclusions which finally lead to a clinical research in 2010.
-The verdict of the study was that DCA had a positive effect on malignant disease outcome.
-The substance has a potential in the treatment of cancer and it is recommended to continue further clinical observations. (link)
+The verdict of the study - DCA has a positive effect on malignant disease outcome, the substance demonstrates potential in the treatment of cancer and it is recommended to continue further clinical observations.
+(Ref.)

 You can find more information and fresh news about DCA on our site or in the online research databases.